 Eight 14-week-old male Wistar FL strain rats were administered sodium fluoride in a single intraperitoneal dose (35 mg NaF/kg of bw).
 After 90 min the rats were fatally anesthetized with ether, and blood samples were taken.
 Compared to ten control rats, fluoride-treated rats developed hyperglycemia accompanied by a statistically significant increase in the concentration of fluoride, creatinine, and urea and a decrease in the level of protein and calcium in the blood serum.
 The results indicate disturbances in the filtrating function of kidneys in rats.

-Studies on serum fluoride and bone metabolism in patients with long term hemodialysis
+Effects of fluoride on bone metabolism in patients with hemodialysis

 Serum fluoride concentrations in renal insufficiency